Skip to main content

 Your future

-Graduates of our Data Science and Digital Humanities MSc are well-prepared to pursue a range of roles, including:
+Graduates of our Data Science and Digital Humanities MSc are well-prepared to pursue a range of roles, such as:

 • Digital Humanities Researcher